mannsn/intro-to-programming-2026/assignments/Assignment 03 - JavaScript Objects.md

 // This is the coding assignment for the fourth week of the Intro to Programming course from Code the Dream.
 The concepts touched on in this assignment include:
 //   - Object Basics
 //   - Primitive vs Object Types
-//   - Object Destructuring
 //   - Manipulating Objects

-// NOTE: Arrays are a kind of Object in JavaScript (which is why you can reference an element by number and see what string/number/etc. is in that position of the array).
-JavaScript Objects also support a different type of array referred to as an associative array.
-Rather than an item in the array being addressed by an integer, it is addressed by a string, and allows you to associate a string name with any type of JavaScript value.
-It stores a set of key:value pairs, where the key is a string.

 // In this assignment you will write your own code.
 Your instructions are listed as "comments", meaning the instructions are grayed out and start with '//' at the beginning of the line of code.
 Put your answers immediately below the instructions for each question.
 As mentioned in the README.md file, you'll need to use console logs for all the questions to check your code output.
 Using a function in a console.log is very similar to how you were using them with variables last week.
 To invoke/call the function use the syntax: